hmltn2/cognosys/README.md

 * news
 * how to be a better writer
 * programming in Python
-* and recipes
+* recipes
 * mathematics
-* and computer programming, too
+* computer programming

-and a whole ocean of general knowledge, too.
+And everything else, too.

+# Cognosys understands.

-Cognosys knows almost everything there is to know, on the internet.
+Cognosys knows everything there is to know

-#### You have a whole ocean of knowledge at your fingertips.
+#### A whole ocean of knowledge at your fingertips.

-With your fingerprints on it.

-### It can write a Ph.D. thesis in 20 minutes.

-See Cognosys in action here... (embed a video or animated diagram or something).

-_can do common or difficult tasks, like writing a Ph.D.
-Thesis, researching marketing, or composing a poem to_

-_help you find more time to read, or cook a recipe, when you dont have time to_

-_help you fix a bicycle_

-_answer forum questions or online posts on stack exhange and quora_

-_or finish that essay you got caught up on._

-### Try it for free.

-Watch Cognosys become your friend.

-The results are evident from our user feedback:

-_Cognosys is hands-down the single best AI agent on the marketplace.
-I have no doubts or reservations in saying that. - Julius Hamilton._

-_(other testimonials)_

-#### Your AI journey begins now.

-#### Dive on in to see what it's all about ->

-Dive on in to see what makes people feel this way about Cognosys ->\